 How To Prevent Creep (Deformation)?

-There are a few preventative measures you can put in place to keep creep at bay and factors to keep an eye on when you’re working with materials that are subject to this kind of deformation.
-The first is getting to grips with the stages of creep in various materials.
-It’s helpful to make a note of when materials you use reach their secondary phase so that you can choose one that can handle the conditions you need it to.
+There are a few preventative measures you can put in place to keep creep at bay and factors to keep an eye on when you’re working with materials that are subject to the kind of deformation.
+The first step is getting to grips with the stages of creep in various materials.
+It is helpful to note when the materials in use reach their secondary phase, so the selected option handles the required conditions.

-Choosing metals without directionally casted grains, superalloys, or materials that have been dispersion-strengthened will lower the chances of dislocation (the number of grains available in the material) and lead to creep.
-Since creep needs time to really set in, you do have some time to catch it before it’s too late.
-Going for materials with high melting points or keeping the temperature surrounding it as cool as possible (if and when possible) can also help prevent it.
+Use superalloys, directionally solidified or single-crystal metals, or dispersion-strengthened alloys to resist creep, not cause it.
+Taking some time to catch it before it’s too late, since the creep needs time to really set in.
+Going for materials with high melting points or keeping the temperature surrounding it as cool as possible (if and when possible) prevents it.

 What Are the Factors That Can Prevent Creep (Deformation)?

-Creep deformation can be easily eliminated by following the three suggested methods below:
+Creep deformation is easily eliminated by following the three suggested methods below:

 1. Stages of Creep

-Creep occurs in three stages: primary, secondary, and tertiary.
-In most cases, the secondary stage of creep is what is used to determine if a material is compatible with a specific stress and temperature combination.
-This secondary stage takes the longest time and is defined by having a constant stress rate.
+Creep occurs in three stages (primary, secondary, and tertiary).
+The secondary stage of creep is what is used to determine if a material is compatible with a specific strain and temperature combination.
+The secondary stage takes the longest time and is defined by having a constant strain rate.
 The material must remain in this second phase during normal operating conditions to prevent creep.

 2. Materials Selection

-Creep deformation can be reduced or eliminated by selecting the correct material for the application.
+Creep deformation is reduced or eliminated by selecting the correct material for the application.
 Materials with large grains are more resistant to certain types of creep, specifically diffusion creep.
-Materials without any grains can be highly creep-resistant.
-A metal without grains can be produced by directionally casting a part to ensure it is made up of a single homogenous crystal.
-Some iron alloys can be made to be creep-resistant with specific precipitate.
+Materials without any grains are highly creep-resistant.
+A metal without grains is produced by directionally casting a part to ensure it is made up of a single homogenous crystal.
+Some iron alloys are made to be creep-resistant with a specific precipitate.
 Carbide, for example, tends to collect at the grain boundaries to stabilize them, thereby preventing dislocation from occurring at these points.
-Selecting materials that have undergone dispersion strengthening—where alloying elements have been added to create a second phase within the material—helps prevent dislocations from forming.
+Dispersion strengthening does not prevent dislocations from forming, but obstructs their motion, which increases creep resistance.

 3. Various Working Conditions

 Creep requires time and temperature.
 The easiest way to prevent creep deformation is to ensure that the operating temperature is as low as possible.
-If this is not possible, design the part with a lower service life to ensure it can be replaced while creep deformation levels are still low.
-Alternatively, materials with higher melting points can be selected.
+Design the part with a lower service life to ensure it is replaced while creep deformation levels are still low, if it is not possible.
+Materials with higher melting points are selected.

 Frequently Asked Questions About Creep Deformation